mre/endler.dev/content/static/about/index.md

 faster and more reliable.

 Nowadays, I mostly use _Golang_, _Python_, and _Rust_ to get stuff done.

+## Side Projects

-I run [*Hello, Rust!*], a YouTube channel about the Rust programming language.
+* I run [*Hello, Rust!*], a YouTube channel about the Rust programming language.
+* codeprints.dev is a shop for printing your Github contributions to decorate your office.
+* analysis-tools.dev is an open comparison platform for static/dynamic code analysis software, listing 500+ tools.

+## Open Source

 Here's a list of some Open Source projects I maintain: